mdn/content/files/en-us/web/accessibility/information_for_web_authors/index.md

 * [<abbr>WAVE</abbr>](http://wave.webaim.org/extension/)

-Tools to integrate into your build process , programmatically adding accessibility tests so you can catch errors as you develop your web application:
+Tools to integrate into your build process, programmatically adding accessibility tests so you can catch errors as you develop your web application:

 * [axe-core](https://github.com/dequelabs/axe-core)
 * [jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y)